|

 Personal Area Network) is a trademark of the IEEE for the same

+protocol.
 BNC (bayonet Neill Concelman, or

 baby N-connector, or bayonet connector,